scovl/saitama/README.md

-Saitama kills all processes by name at once, with a single punch.
+Saitama kills all processes by name at once, with one punch.

 ### How to install?